GitLab Runner Helm Chart

 Running privileged containers for the runners

-You can tell the GitLab Runner to run using privileged containers.
-You may need this enabled if you need to use the Docker executable within your GitLab CI/CD jobs.
+You can tell the runner to run using privileged containers.
+You might need this setting enabled if you need to use the Docker executable in your GitLab CI/CD jobs.

 This comes with several risks that you can read about in the GitLab CI/CD Runner documentation.

-If you are okay with the risks, and your GitLab Runner instance is registered against a specific project in GitLab that you trust the CI jobs of, you can enable privileged mode in values.yaml:
+• Your GitLab Runner instance is registered against a specific project in GitLab that you trust the CI jobs of.

 runners: